 They play a crucial role in the marine food chain as a food source for other organisms, and they also help to regulate the carbon cycle by converting CO2 into organic matter.
 Additionally, this plankton attract other predators, which can help their offspring’s dispersal.

 Thailand’s warm water lagoons are home to one of the largest bioluminescent plankton populations in the world!
-One of Thailand’s most popular places to see these creatures is the waters around Koh Rong island in the Andaman Sea.
+One of Thailand’s most popular places to see these creatures is the waters around the islands in the Andaman Sea.

-Here, you can take a boat tour at night to witness the breathtaking sight of the glowing plankton and those luminous blue hues in the water.
+Here, you can take a boat tour that takes you into the night to witness the breathtaking sight of the glowing plankton and those luminous blue hues in the water.

 Bioluminescence and its Mechanism